Last Updated on May 31, 2023 by theadmin

 If you’re using tools which need loads of different IP addresses then you’re going to have to choose a different option.
 Indeed, using a private dedicated server with private IP addresses is completely unnecessary for creating hundreds of links with SeNuke or making lots of accounts with SEO tools like GSA SER.
 Actually what these tools need is volume, you need to switch the IP addresses used often and quickly.
 Generally if you’re looking a buying cheap bulk proxies for some sort of tool like this then rotating/backconnect proxies will normally be the best option for both price and functionality.
 It’s the nearest you’ll get to the almost unlimited proxies these tools require for extensive use.

 So scale is one important factor when choosing what sort of proxies or IP addresses you are using but classification is important too.
 Many e-commerce sites for example will simply not work with commercial IP addresses anymore.
 This is usually a deliberate tactic to restrict the use of tools and mass purchasing bots.
 It’s much harder to get hold of residential IP addresses as they are normally only assigned to home users.
 The classification of an IP address is therefore the most accurate method of identifying a standard residential user.
 There are an increasing number of sites that will now only function properly with residential IP addresses.
-Even Netflix has blocked access to all commercial addresses in an attempt to stop people switching versions using cheap datacentre proxy accounts.
+Even Netflix has blocked access to all commercial addresses in an attempt to stop people switching versions using cheap datacenter proxy accounts.

 It’s important to pick the right proxies for the task, not the cheapest.
 Things generally become more difficult and expensive, the bigger the scale but then again so do the potential profits too.
 Indeed if you only want one or two different addresses then you can normally reset your own IP address at home fairly easily or use a cheap VPN to switch your IP.

-If it’s volume or dedicated private addresses then it’s best to visit a specialised proxy reseller.
+If it’s volume or dedicated private addresses then it’s best to visit a specialized proxy reseller.
 The days of using free proxies that you find online are long gone, despite people still trying to go this route.
 The best providers will probably know more about your specific needs than you do and will often have the scale to enable cheap proxies that actually do the job.
 It’s important to let them know your requirements, don’t use Instagram proxies for running multiple Twitter accounts as they’re very likely not going to be suitable.

-Most SEO add research tools just need lots of IP addresses and the origin, location and classification are not important.
+Most SEO and similar research tools just need lots of IP addresses and the origin, location and classification are not important.
 For example Google will block too many repeated requests coming from the same address too quickly however it won’t ban based on other factors like classification.
 All you need to do is to keep switching your address quickly after each request, it doesn’t need to come from super fast, dedicated proxies.

 If you need lots of addresses then you’re normally best to look at investing in backconnect rotating proxies.
 It’s an innovative way to buy cheap bulk proxies which are both secure and usable.
 These will also take the onus of you and whatever software you are using to stay anonymous, as the IP addresses will be rotated after each request automatically.
 Indeed with a small rotating proxy account you can keep SEO tools running pretty much 24/7 with no real issues around addresses.